arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 We're firm believers that the best way to learn is to practice!
 As I mentioned before, we will have opportunities to practice writing our own SQL code today using a fake patient database.
 There will also be some short quizzes to help solidify your understanding as we go.

 --{{0}}--
-With that being said, lets hop in!
+With that being said, lets jump in!

 ## SQL: A Brief Refresher